thomasa88/ThreadKeeper/README.md

 ## Usage

 Start by storing thread definitions inside ThreadKeeper's threads directory.
-Open the directory by clicking *TOOLS* -> *THREADKEEPER* -> *Open ThreadKeeper directory*.
+Open the directory by clicking *UTILITIES* -> *THREADKEEPER* -> *Open ThreadKeeper directory*.

-If you already have thread definitions added to Fusion 360™ that you want to keep, open the Fusion 360™ threads directory and copy them to ThreadKeeper's threads directory.
+If you already have thread definitions added to Fusion that you want to keep, open the Fusion threads directory and copy them to ThreadKeeper's threads directory.

 Note that the files in ThreadKeeper's directory can be stored in a nested fashion (i.e. inside multiple directories).
-Note, however, that the file structure will be flattened when copied to the Fusion 360™ threads directory.
+Note, however, that the file structure will be flattened when copied to the Fusion threads directory.

 ![Threads directory](nested_files_screenshot.png)

-ThreadKeeper will sync the files every time Fusion 360™ starts
+ThreadKeeper will sync the files every time Fusion starts

-To copy the files to Fusion 360™ directly, click *Force sync*.
+To copy the files to Fusion directly, click *Force sync*.

 To change which directory where threads are stored within ThreadKeeper, click *Change ThreadKeeper directory...*.

 The add-in can be temporarily disabled using the *Scripts and Add-ins* dialog.
-Press *Shift+S* in Fusion 360™ and go to the *Add-Ins* tab.
+Press *Shift+S* in Fusion and go to the *Add-Ins* tab.

 ## How do I get threads?